iHarrrison/pokedex-app/README.md

-# Getting Started with Create React App
+# iHarrrison's Pokedex App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). \
+I created this project to further enhance my knowledge and skillset with React.js and to gain some experience with hooking into an API to return some data to the user.

 ## Available Scripts

-In the project directory, you can run:
+For first time set-up, please use:

+### `npm install`

+as this installs the required dependencies.

 ### `npm start`